jurevans/transit-app-api/README.md

 ## Additional environment configuration:

-You will need to configure the GTFS-Realtime endpoint URLs, any proto extension to the default `gtfs-realtime.proto` file, and name of the access key requested from the transit authority to authenticate these requests in `/config/gtfsRealtime.ts`:
+You will need to configure the GTFS-Realtime endpoint URLs, as well as specify the name of the access key in your `.env` config which corresponds to the value provided by the transit authority to authenticate these requests:

+__NOTE__: `routes: []` is optional, and is only used to determine whether we should only request only a particular URL to boost performance.
+If this parameter is left out, the API will query all provided URLs.

+__NOTE__: `proto` is currently unused and may be left out.
+The intention is that in the future, this API may be able to extend the default `gtfs-realtime.proto` with additional data specific to the transit authority.
+This is currently not implemented.

 ```javascript
 const gtfsRealtime = [